jthuraisamy/SysWhispers2/README.md

 # Export NtProtectVirtualMemory and NtWriteVirtualMemory with compatibility for all versions.
 py .\syswhispers.py --functions NtProtectVirtualMemory,NtWriteVirtualMemory -o syscalls_mem

+# Export NtProtectVirtualMemory and NtWriteVirtualMemory with compatibility for all versions for Windows x86.
+py .\syswhispers.py --functions NtProtectVirtualMemory,NtWriteVirtualMemory -o syscalls_mem --arch x86
 ```

 ### Script Output